enram/vptstools/CONTRIBUTING.md

 Github Actions is used to automatic push releases to pypi by the publish step in `release.yml`.
 To create a new release:

 - `git checkout main`, `git pull origin main`
+- Update the pinned dependencies using `pip-compile --extra=transfer`
 - Update the `CHANGELOG.md` with the changes for this new release
 - `git commit -m 'Update changelog for release  X.X.X' CHANGELOG.rst
 - `git push origin master`